10 – Go Where You Wanna Go

 # 9 – Carpet Man

-Carpet man was a great original Jimmy Webb song that was covered by many artists.
-The song was released in 1967 on the band second album entitled The Magic Garden.
-The song was not a huge hit for The 5th Dimension, but it still became a top 40 hit in the United States peaking at number thirty nine.
-However, it was much bigger in Canada where it peaked at number three on the Canadian music charts.
+“Carpet Man” was a tremendous original Jimmy Webb song covered by many artists.
+The song was released in 1967 on the band’s second album, entitled The Magic Garden.
+The song was not a massive hit for The 5th Dimension, but it still reached the top 40 in the United States, peaking at number 39.
+However, it was much bigger in Canada, peaking at number three on the Canadian music charts.

 # 8 – Never My Love

-The song “Never My Love,” was written by Don and Dick Addrisi.
+The song “Never My Love” was written by Don and Dick Addrisi.
 It was one of the most popular songs of the 1960s.
 It was also one of the most covered.
 The Association had the most success with the song.
 Nonetheless, The Fifth Dimension’s recording of the song also did very well.
 The song peaked at number twelve on the U.S. Billboard Hot 100.
-However, it hit number one of the Billboard Adult Contemporary charts in 1967.
+However, it hit number one on the Billboard Adult Contemporary charts in 1967.

 # 7 – Sweet Blindness